 Lifespan development of down syndrome; health care of individuals with down syndrome; development of depressive symptomatology among individuals with intellectual disability

-Anna Esbensen is a Research Associate in Psychology in the Division of Developmental and Behavioral Pediatrics.
+Anna Esbensen is an assistant professor of psychology in the Division of Developmental and Behavioral Pediatrics.
 She studies the lifespan development of individuals with Down syndrome and provides clinical services through the Thomas Center.
 She also studies the mental health of individuals with intellectual disability.

 Tanya Elizabeth Froehlich, MD, MS, FAAP

 focuses on attention-deficit/hyperactivity disorder.
 She is working to identify genetic and phenotypic predictors of ADHD medication response, as well as studying the contribution of environmental exposures (e.g., lead, tobacco, and pesticides) to ADHD etiology.
 In addition, her prior publications and current projects investigate the prevalence of ADHD, ADHD medication use, and preschool psychotropic medication use.